 Omnia VOLT Software update procedure

 This document covers the steps necessary to update the software version on your Omnia VOLT.
-Note that document is not version specific and may reference versions other than what you might have installed or are updating to.
+Note this document is not version-specific and may reference versions other than what you might have installed or are updating to.

 Whether you want to update your current version of VOLT software for any DSP|Core (AM, FM, HD PRO or SG), or convert types, for instance, going from FM to AM, the procedure is the same and is outlined in this guide.

 Updates are performed using a network-connected Web Browser, and a downloadable update file.